tiffanyluu/turnip-trader/README.md

 ## **Live Demo:** [Turnip Trader](https://turnip-trader.vercel.app/)

-## Important

-The backend service sleeps after 15 minutes of inactivity.
-On first use, you may need to:

-1. Visit https://turnip-trader.onrender.com/health to wake the service
-2. Wait 30-60 seconds for the backend to start
-3. Refresh the main application

-This is a limitation of free hosting tiers, not the application itself.

 ### Features

 - **Turnip Price Simulation**: Simulate a full week of realistic prices based on in-game mechanics.